EXCLUSIVE-Tesla to run reduced output in Shanghai in January, plan shows

 FOCUS-Tesla sends Shanghai boss and aides to jumpstart US output

-(Reporting by Zhang Yan, writing by Kevin Krolicki, editing by Louise Heavens)
+(Reporting by Zhang Yan, writing by Kevin Krolicki, editing by Louise Heavens and David Evans)

 ((kevin.krolicki@thomsonreuters.com; +813 6441 1800; Reuters Messaging: kevin.krolicki.thomsonreuters.com@reuters.net))